Chapter 22: The Cave and Spring of the Elven King

 “Keep looking,” Oberon said.
 “There are further lessons here for you, Heidi.
 Keep looking.”

-“I taught myself through the written word,” I said, ensorcelled by the elf’s eyes.
-“There is no one else other than those who have been with me my entire existence and I do not know who this may be.
+“I taught myself through the written word and practical experience,” I said, ensorcelled by the elf’s eyes.
+“There is no one else’s influence in this matter other than those who have been with me my entire existence and I do not know who this may be.
 I wish I knew who helped me reach this point, for I would thank them and, if I ever do discover this truth, I will thank them then and tell you their identities.”

-Oberon rose abruptly, angrily, breaking the charm.
+Oberon rose abruptly, breaking the charm.
 “What is your intention then, one-who-taught-herself?” he said.
-“The type of knowledge you are discovering may be used for good or ill.”
+“The type of knowledge you are recording may be used for good or ill.”

-“And will you teach others this way?” he asked.
+“And will you teach others this way?” the elf asked.
 “What if their intentions are not your own?”

-“Oberon!”
+“Oberon!
+I’m sorry!”
 I called after him but he did not respond to my cry.
-Wrestling with a vague sense of disappointment in the state of the inner worlds, I sat and ruminated in Oberon’s home until I found myself levitating through the hole in the cavern’s ceiling, propelled by a power outside of my own.
+Wrestling with a vague sense of disappointment in the state of the inner and outer worlds, I sat and ruminated in Oberon’s home until I found myself levitating through the hole in the cavern’s ceiling, propelled by a power outside of my own.

-Next, I was floating above the trees in the moonlight, dancing through the leaves of the upper branches as nothing more corporeal than mist.
-Then, as moon-lit mist, I was drawn onwards through the woods until I landed in the middle of a clearing filled with elves and I was thrown back into my own body.
+The unseen influence caused my form to dissipate, casting my formless consciousness above the trees in the moonlight, dancing me through the leaves of the upper branches as nothing more corporeal than mist.
+Then, as moon-lit mist, I was drawn onwards through the woods until I was thrown into a clearing filled with elves and given back my own body.
 The merry company were feasting and singing and I recognized some of them from the Great Hunt.

 I found myself in the presence of the bright light that I had seen before and it emanated from a beautiful elf who glowed with an inner brilliance, illuminating the glade with her presence.
 Next to this being, I beheld a spirit wrapped in shadow.
 “Hail, Great Ones,” I said and bowed my head in respect.
 “Forgive my intrusion.
 I was a forest mist and suddenly I am not.”